maxicraftone/Classification-of-Galaxies/README.md

  --> Just use files with ids in the Table

 first classifications:
- - smooth or features or star?
+ - smooth or features or star (T01)